abourque72/blog/docs/_posts/2023-12-22-welcome-to-jekyll.markdown

 permalink: /2023-12-22.html
 ---

-Introduction to my life and what I'll be talking about!
+Hi!
+This is going to be rather lengthy, but I don't expect most of my posts to be this long.

 {::comment}
 Jekyll requires blog post files to be named according to the following format: